Skip to content

-Many companies use distribution lists to save teams time and effort for both internal and external communication.
+Many companies use distribution lists to save time and effort on both internal and external communication.
 A distribution list is an efficient way of sending emails to multiple recipients at once and saves the manual labour of having to type in each individual’s email address.

-While distribution lists can be helpful, they’re not always the answer.
-They come with issues such as cluttered inboxes and a lack of accountability across a team.
-This is where shared inboxes and Emailgistics can improve your Outlook experience.
+While distribution lists can be helpful, they do come with issues such as cluttered inboxes and a lack of accountability across a team.
+This is where Emailgistics’s shared inbox management solution can organize and automate your Outlook experience.

 What are distribution lists, and how do they work?

-How to create an email distribution list in Office 365
+How to create an email distribution list in Outlook

 Before you start using distribution lists, you need to create them in Outlook.
 Here’s a guide on creating an email distribution in the Outlook desktop application.